 I'm a seasoned developer with 15 years' experience.
-I am available for hire for iOS, Mac and web application development.
+I am available for hire for Apple platform application development, on iOS, macOS, watchOS or tvOS.
 My outstanding communication skills and work ethic make me an ideal remote worker: I can work for you no matter where you are.
 See my consulting and my personal projects.

 I completed this five-week contract to produce an MVP for a startup in the social media space.
 I picked up the work begun by another iOS developer, and collaborated with a designer and backend developer to put the product into a state where it can be shopped to potential investors.

 As a consultant working with Small Planet, I joined the WBDL team (based in Philadelphia) in the development of DCU, from its launch in September 2018 until the end of 2019.
 As a team, we sustained a brisk pace in smoothing out the bugs and establishing great new features: video and comic reader improvements; dynamic, promotional mastheads; a new Community forum based on Discourse; offline reading and watching; and much more.

 I spent three months working with a team of developers from Guadalajara and Ho Chi Minh City to help with a relaunch effort for one of Australia's largest newspapers.
 I collaborated with the team to do primary development of many of the features of the soon-to-be-released app.

 In January 2016 I started working on a team at Disney Studios to build Movies Anywhere, a new collaboration between Disney, Sony Pictures, Warner Bros., Twentieth Century Fox and Universal.
 Users can bring their existing digital movie purchases from a variety of services into the app and watch on the device of their choice.
 The app is built in Swift, using GraphQL and Realm.
 We launched in October 2017.